 Types of Dentures

-If you’ve lost or are losing all of your teeth, a complete set of dental prosthesis is something to discuss with your Dental 266 dentist.
+If you’ve lost or are losing all of your teeth, a complete set of the dental prostheses is something to discuss with your Dental 266 dentist.
 If you’re losing part of your teeth, then a partial denture might be your preference.

 What are Overdentures?